Claude Vs. ChatGPT: Which AI Chatbot Should You Use?

 Claude is the brainchild of Anthropic, a company that’s actually created by ex-OpenAI employees.

-Anthropic has released several versions of Claude, but the models we’re interested in are the fourth generation:
+Anthropic has released several versions of Claude, but the models we’re interested in are the current lineup:

 What is ChatGPT?